arp242/goatcounter/.github/CONTRIBUTING.markdown

   ./...`.
 You can use the standard `PG*` environment variables to control the connection (e.g. `PGHOST`, `PGPORT`).

-- I don't run any linters at the moment other than `go vet`, as several years of experience with them showed that they're useful about half the time, and just noise the other half.
-But do try to follow standard go linter guidelines when reasonable and, of course, gofmt your code.
+- Use `go run ./cmd/check ./...` to run some various linters and the like, such as `go vet` and some others.

 - Keep lines under 80 characters if possible, but don't bend over backwards to do so: it's usually okay for a function definition or call to be 85 characters